mrphysics-bonn/python-ismrmrd-reco/README.md

 ### Extend & Modify existing reconstruction

-If the scripts `./start_docker` or `./start_docker_it` were used to start the docker container, the reconstruction codebase in the `python-ismrmrd-server` subdirectory is mounted in the active container.
+If the scripts `./start_docker_it` or `./start_docker_it_gpu` are used to start the docker container, the reconstruction codebase in the `python-ismrmrd-server` subdirectory is mounted in the active container and an interactive docker session in the bash shell is started.
+Run `start_server` within the container to start the reconstruction server.
+If you leave the session, the container is killed.
+Note, that the dependencies in the codebase might have changed and the latest build of the Docker container might be necessary to run reconstructions.
+.
 Changes to the reconstruction scripts will immediately applied in a new reconstruction started.
 If subscripts are altered, a restart of the reconstruction server might be necessary.
 Some important scripts are explained in more detail:
 - `server.py`: New reconstruction scripts can be added here and a new configuration name should be assigned.
 The new reconstruction can be started sending data via `client.py` with the new configuration name by using the "-c" option (see above).
 - `pulseq_helper.py`: Contains the funtions for mirroring metadata information from the metadata file to the streamed raw data.